randriu/synthesis/README.md

 python3 paynt.py --help
 ```

 If you do not have Stormpy installed, you can run the installation script `install.sh` to install Storm, Stormpy and other required dependencies.
 Complete compilation might take up to an hour.
-The python environment will be available in `prerequisistes/venv`:
+The Python environment will be available in `prerequisistes/venv`:

 ```shell
 ./install.sh